Level/abstract-level/README.md

 # abstract-level

-**Abstract class for a lexicographically sorted key-value database.** The successor to [`abstract-leveldown`](https://github.com/Level/abstract-leveldown) with builtin encodings, sublevels, events, promises and support of Uint8Array.
+**Abstract class for a lexicographically sorted key-value database.** The successor to [`abstract-leveldown`](https://github.com/Level/abstract-leveldown) with builtin encodings, sublevels, hooks, events, promises and support of Uint8Array.
 If you are upgrading please see [`UPGRADING.md`](UPGRADING.md).

 > :pushpin: Which module should I use?
 What happened to `levelup`?
 Head over to the [FAQ](https://github.com/Level/community#faq).